nautechsystems/nautilus_trader/docs/tutorials/index.md

 # Tutorials

-This section offers a guided learning experience with a series of comprehensive step-by-step walkthroughs.
+The tutorials provide a guided learning experience with a series of comprehensive step-by-step walkthroughs.
-Each tutorial targets specific features or workflows, allowing you to learn by doing.
+Each tutorial targets specific features or workflows, enabling hands-on learning.
 From basic tasks to more advanced operations, these tutorials cater to a wide range of skill levels.

 :::info
 Each tutorial is generated from a Jupyter notebook located in the docs [tutorials directory](https://github.com/nautechsystems/nautilus_trader/tree/develop/docs/tutorials).
-These notebooks not only serve as valuable learning aids but also allow you to execute the code.
+These notebooks not only serve as valuable learning aids but also lets you to execute the code.
 :::

 :::tip